Legit-Labs/legitify/docs/gitlab/project/repository_require_code_owner_reviews_policy.md

 ### Remediation
 1. Make sure you have owner permissions
-2. Go to the projects's settings -> Repository page
+2. Go to the project's settings -> Repository page
-3. Enter "Protected branches" tab
+3. Enter 'Protected branches' tab
-4. select the default branch.
-Check the "Code owner approval"
+4. Select the default branch
+5. Check the 'Code owner approval'